Buselli–Wallarab Jazz Orchestra

 Buselli–Wallarab Jazz Orchestra is a jazz orchestra consisting of seventeen pieces.

 BWJO co-founders Mark Buselli and Brent Wallarab are music educators, as well as musicians and composers.
 Their common commitment to America's jazz heritage brought the BWJO to life and helped define the mission of the organization.
-They regularly hold concerts and clinics at public schools in Indianapolis.
+They regularly hold concerts and clinics at public schools in Indianapolis.They were inducted into the Indianapolis Jazz Hall of Fame in 2017.

 Brent Wallarab

 Wallarab is a 1987 graduate of Southern Illinois University Carbondale School of Music and 1989 graduate of Indiana University Bloomington.

 Since 1991, Brent Wallarab has served as Specialist in Jazz for the Smithsonian Institution in Washington, DC.
 During this time he has transcribed, edited, and restored nearly 300 works for big band deemed by the Smithsonian as national treasures.
 Wallarab also performs as lead and solo trombonist for the Smithsonian Jazz Masterworks Orchestra, the ensemble-in-residence of the National Museum of American History, a position he has held since the inception of the orchestra in 1991.

 Wallarab is an arranger, composer, teacher, and performer who has toured northern Italy and South Africa, conducting master classes, workshops, and performances.

 As an arranger, Wallarab is featured on dozens of recordings and has written for many artists including Wynton Marsalis, the Lincoln Center Jazz Orchestra, Bobby Short, The New York Pops Orchestra, The Chicago Jazz Ensemble, Charlie Haden, Med Flory, Randy Brecker, and Joe Lovano.

 In 1994, Wallarab, along with Mark Buselli, founded the Buselli–Wallarab Jazz Orchestra, a professional jazz ensemble based in Indianapolis, Indiana, dedicated to the creation of new works for jazz orchestra and developing programs for jazz education.

 Wallarab currently teaches jazz ensemble and jazz arranging at the Jacobs School of Music of Indiana University Bloomington, Indiana.